Frequently asked questions:

 What is an Annual Parish Meeting?

 There can be, and often is, confusion between the Annual Parish Meeting and the Annual General Meeting of the Parish Council.
 All Parish and Town Councils throughout England are required by law to hold an Annual Parish Meeting, which must take place between 1st March and the 1st June (inclusive).
 Meetings should not commence before 6.00 pm.
-Alcester’s Annual Parish meeting is the first Tuesday in April every year.
+Alcester’s Annual Parish meeting is held on the first Tuesday in April every year.

 What is the purpose of the Annual Parish Meeting?

-The purpose of the meeting is so that the Parish Council and other local organisations can explain what they have been doing over the last year.
+The purpose of the meeting is so that the Town Council and other local organisations can explain what they have been doing over the last year.
 It also enables the electors to have their say on anything they consider is important to the people of the Parish.